resend/react-email-react-intl-example/readme.md

 # React Email with React Intl

-This example shows how to use Resend with [React Intl](https://formatjs.github.io/docs/react-intl).
+This example shows how to use React Email with [React Intl](https://formatjs.github.io/docs/react-intl).

 ## Instructions